apiaryio/api-blueprint/Tutorial.md

     ## Retrieve Entry Point [GET]

-Here, we have just defined an action named "Retrieve Entry Point" utilizing the `GET` [HTTP Request Method][].
-As with the resource and API name we can add any arbitrary discussion here but since the action name is pretty self explanatory lets skip it for now.
+Here we have just defined an action named "Retrieve Entry Point" utilizing the `GET` [HTTP Request Method][].
+As with a resource and API name we can add any arbitrary discussion here but since the action name is pretty self explanatory we will skip it for now.

 #### Response

     + Response 200

-In API Blueprint an action **should** always include at least one response that represents the HTTP response message sent back in response to the HTTP request.
+In API Blueprint an action **should** always include at least one response representing  the HTTP response message sent back in response to a HTTP request.
 The response should always bear a [status code][] and possibly an additional [payload][].
-We have defined the most common response "200" indicating the request has succeeded.
+Here we have defined the most common response "200" indicating the request has succeeded.

 #### Response Payload